 Your business cannot afford the comfort of skipping website security budgets just to cut costs.
-Imagine what would happen if you lost all the personal data, credit card, or database information in an attack?
+Imagine what would happen if you lost all your personal data, credit card, or database information in an attack?
 Not only will you suffer a crippling blow commercially, but lawsuits and financial implications could haunt you endlessly.
 But there is a solution.
 Here are strategies your business can implement.

 Invest in cyber awareness

 It’s unbelievable that some attacks occur not because you’ve failed to invest in web safety.
 They’re human error-based.
 Your personnel can overlook best security practices.
 You only need manageable resources to train your staff on cybersecurity.
 You can start with password management practices and make it an ongoing process.

 Data leakages are the most profound threats to your business.
 They can lead to irreparable damage at a personal and company-wide level.
 If a business was to lose crucial employee, financial and strategic data, or intellectual property data, it could spell doom.
 To curtail such occurrences, always minimise the volume of data accessible to your staff and public.